 There are many reasons why I choose to use earth-friendly products as my travel toiletries.
 Here are a few major reasons:

-1. Easy to find
+1. Easy to find products wherever you go

 Most of the products recommended in this post can be found in local supermarkets, pharmacies and specialty stores.
 They are common products that have multiple usages, so that means you can find the products in most places.